hphelion/documentation/commercial/GA1/commerical.flexible-control-pane-overview.md

    Field 3 is ignored

-   Field 4 is the ip address of the remote kvm host
+   Field 4 is the IP address of the remote kvm host
-        (If empty, this will be the local host - do not use 'localhost')
+        (If empty, this will be the local host do not use 'localhost')

    Field 5 is the number of CPUs to give the virtual machine
-        (You must specify this value; the minimum value is one cpu)
+        (You must specify this value; the minimum value is one CPU)

    Field 6 is the amount of memory in GiB the virtual machine will have
         (You must specify this value; the minimum value is 16GiB)